timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 ### Transformations

-Broad transformations, linking related techniques. (could be an alternative way of slicing this, around latency and manifestation?)
+I think we're going to try modelling 6x broad transformations, bundling related techniques identified by Mary Greer under headings of "negation" (the "ground level" or baseline transformation), "obstruction", "imbalance", "shadow", "transformation", and "subversion" (a wildcard).

 #### 1. "Negation" ("No/Not/Lacking")